FDA declines to approve J&J arthritis drug sirukumab

 The most common causes of death were major heart problems, infection and malignancies.

-"We are disappointed by this development as we feel the data accumulated to date support the efficacy and safety of sirukumab," said Dr. Newman Yeilding, head of immunology at J&J's Janssen subsidiary.
-He added that the company is seeking to "gain a full understanding of FDA requirements for U.S. approval" and plans to have a follow-up discussion with the agency.
+"We are disappointed by this development as we feel the data accumulated to date support the efficacy and safety of sirukumab," He added that the company is seeking to "gain a full understanding of FDA requirements for U.S. approval" and plans to have a follow-up discussion with the agency.

 Sirukumab blocks a cytokine in the body known as interleukin 6 that can contribute to the inflammation associated with rheumatoid arthritis, an autoimmune disorder that affects more than 23 million people worldwide.